About this review

 Should I choose the cheapest Florida condo insurance quote?

 Not without comparing the coverage.
-A cheaper quote may have lower personal property limits, higher deductibles, weaker loss assessment coverage, or missing endorsements.
+A cheaper quote may have lower personal property limits, higher deductibles, weaker loss assessment coverage, actual cash value claim settlement, or missing endorsements.

 Does condo insurance in Florida cover flood damage?